How to Make DIY Essential Oil Rollers

 Is it still the era of DIY?
 I’m gonna go out on a limb and just go ahead and say yes, yes it is.
 Why?
 Well, because now, more than ever, we have the knowledge, resources, and ability to create the kind of products we want to use where we know what’s in them.
 In this way, we take our health, wellness, and lifestyle choices into our own hands.

-Take me for example.
 I used to collect perfume.
 I adored perfume.
 The more designer brand the better.
-But one day I purchased a few inexpensive essential oil sprays and suddenly I started getting more compliments.
+But one day I purchased a few inexpensive essential oil sprays and suddenly I started getting so many compliments.

 I wanted to create my own on-the-go product that would not only be a natural perfume, but would help support my emotions, wellness, and energy levels by being applied topically.
 So that brings me to one my favorite things ever, DIY essential oil rollers!

 The Easiest DIY Project Ever

 What you’ll need:

-All of these ingredients you can get really easily on Amazon, which makes it all the better to just have these things shipped right to you.
+All of these ingredients you can get really easily on Amazon, which makes it all the better to just have these things shipped right to you to have them on hand.

 Aim to use essential oil roller bottles that are darkly colored to protect the oils inside from light, and that also feature a stainless steel or crystal (yep, those exist) roller ball inside.
 This is because plastic roller ball tops can tend to break down with the power of the oils, leaving some of that invisible plastic residue to soak into your skin (yuck!)